The Evolution of God

 Another of God’s attributes, being omnipresent, also implicates the hippocampus on the right side.
 The right hippocampus, (especially in conjunction with an area on the surface of the brain above the occipital lobes, and behind the parietal lobes) is involved in spatial perception, and the ongoing maintenance of one’s body image.
 Again, if you imagine activity in the structures intense enough, you can see how the experience of being everywhere at once might arise.
 Another experience that could arise from the same set of structures in a high state of activation (as well as being perturbed, or a bit detoured) is the experience of being “one with the universe”.

-Deja vu, an experience that implicates the hippocampus, involves a significant illusion in one’s sense of time.
-The present and the past seem to be happening at once.
+Déjà vu, an experience that implicates the hippocampus, involves a significant illusion in one’s sense of time.
+The present and the past seem to be happening at the same time.
 What seems to be happening is that the mechanism for retrieving memories is active at the same time as one is concerned with the present.
 The important connections here seem to be between the hippocampus and nearby areas of the cortex, the brain’s surface.
-When connectivity between these two break down, the past and the present can seem to occur at the same time.
-The sense of being everywhere all at once, such a very different experience, may only be slightly different from the experience of deja vu, when seen in terms of brain activity.
+When connectivity between these two breaks down, the past and the present can seem to occur simultaneously.
+The sense of being everywhere all at once, such a very different experience, may only be slightly different from the experience of déjà vu, when seen in terms of brain activity.

 In general, the frontal lobes are concerned with anything that has to do with the future, such as anticipation, planning, expectation, and creating strategies.
 In spite of their having many other functions the temporal lobes are crucial in creating and retrieving memories.
 When the temporal lobes and the frontal lobes expanded as we became the species we are today, an interesting ability appeared.
 It became possible for us to look at a dead body, remember it, and extrapolate into the future to conclude that the same thing would happen to us.

 No matter how other species may understand the reality of their own deaths, it’s certain that human beings experience it differently.